 7 Important Facts about Pleading Guilty in Pennsylvania

 Before you decide how to respond to your criminal charges, you need to understand what is at risk in your case clearly.
 You also need to assess your defenses.
 You must determine whether an intermediate solution (such as negotiating a plea deal or entering into a diversion program) is your best option in light of the circumstances at hand.

 So, before you decide to put your future in jeopardy, here are seven facts you need to know about pleading guilty in Pennsylvania:

 Fact #1: The Burden of Proof is on the Government

 While the odds may seem stacked against you, it is important to remember that the burden of proof is always on the government in criminal cases.
 Specifically, to secure a conviction, the prosecutor’s office must prove your guilt “beyond a reasonable doubt.”
 This means that the prosecution must convince the judge (or the jury, if you request a jury trial) that the only reasonable conclusion is that you committed the crime or crimes alleged.

-This is a very high burden; and, if your defense attorney can successfully challenge even one element of the prosecution’s case, this will be enough to avoid a conviction.
+This is a very high burden; and, if your criminal attorney can successfully challenge even one element of the prosecution’s case, this will be enough to avoid a conviction.
 For example, in many cases, proving a defendant’s guilt requires evidence of “criminal intent,” and it will be possible to challenge the prosecution’s evidence of intent (or lack thereof) in many cases.